Urigo/angular-meteor/.docs/angular-meteor/client/content/tutorials/angular1/steps/tutorial.step_03.md

 {{> DiffBox tutorialName="angular-meteor" step="3.4" filename="server.js"}}

-> Note that we also moved the `Mongo.Collection` line from the `app.ng.js` because we want this line to work in both client and server, and `.ng.js` files are loaded in the client side only.
+> Note that we also moved the `Mongo.Collection` line from the `app.js` because we want this line to work in both client and server, and AngularJS files are loaded in the client side only.

 As you can probably understand, this code runs only on the server, and when Meteor starts it initializes the DB with these sample parties.